-Memoir’s particular appeal lies not only in its truth telling but in the effort the writer makes to reveal herself.
-Mary Karr writes, “A psychological self-awareness and faith in the power of truth gives you courage to reveal whatever you unearth, whether you come out looking vain, or conniving or hateful or not.”
+Memoir’s particular appeal lies not only in its truth-telling but in the effort the writer makes to reveal herself.
+Mary Karr writes, “A psychological self-awareness and faith in the power of truth gives you the courage to reveal whatever you unearth, whether you come out looking vain, or conniving or hateful or not.”
 The essence of a great memoir is the voice of the writer and how she brings the reader into a scene with sensory details.
-Memoir has to deliver vivid characters, evocative settings, and pitch-perfect dialogue for the reader to remain interested.
+The memoir has to deliver vivid characters, evocative settings, and pitch-perfect dialogue for the reader to remain interested.
 This opening residential aims to help you uncover your truth, develop insight into the larger themes of your story, and cast yourself as a compelling character.
 We’ll read excerpts by published memoirists such as Mary Karr, Abigail Thomas, Brando Skyhorse, and Myra Shapiro as examples of character development, dialogue, and structure, and we’ll spend some time with writing exercises each day.

 Online format description

 The online portion of the certificate program, facilitated by Jennifer Selig and Daphne Dodson, takes place over eight months, each covering a distinct theme in memoir writing.
 The month begins with select readings on the theme, accompanied by a faculty presentation and an online discussion.
 In the middle of each month, participants have the option of joining a live online faculty-moderated discussion of a recommended “memoir of the month.”
 Each month ends with the posting of 2-4 pages of memoir writing by participants for small group and faculty feedback.
-Participants may choose to submit pages of an ongoing memoir in process, or may produce new material in response to suggested writing prompts.
+Participants may choose to submit pages of an ongoing memoir in the process or may produce new material in response to suggested writing prompts.

 Online Topics Include: